 - 30. Visits.
 The following visits are conducted during the Course:

 - a.
 Tour of Abuja.

 - b.
 National Study Tour.

 - c.
-Visit to Strategic Installations.
+Visit to Strategic Installations and Military Establishments.

 - d.
-Visit to Military Establishments.
+Regional Study Tour.

 - e.
-Regional Study Tour.

-- f.
 Geo-Strategic World Study Tour.

 With the exception of the tour of Abuja, which is to acquaint participants with their immediate environment, all other visits are study tours which require them to submit papers and make presentations on the visits.